12th Ave | 11th Ave | 10th Ave |

 the ground floor was Cafe Atomico

 and other silverware wholesalers.
-This building was used for
+The building was used for

 15: Madison Square Building houses,